snowlee26/Portfolio-/README.md

 # Data Science Portfolio
 * This repository contains the portfolio of my data science projects, including Classfication, Multiple Regression, Unsupervised Learning, Time Series, Sentiment Analysis and AWS process.
-* Projects are presented by Jupyter Notebook form using Python and R.
+* Projects are presented by Jupyter Notebook using Python and R Markdown.

 ## Projects Contents
 ### R